razorpay/blade/rfcs/2022-04-09-accessibility.md

 **Cons:**

-- Not much flexibility to write our own logic, doesn’t provide any focus manager
+- Not much flexibility to write our own logic, doesn’t provide any focus manager.
+Having a focus manager can help use build components which needs special focus management like building a PIN Input component by composing our InputField component.
 - Doesn’t provide any other utilities like focus trap, we need to install another package for it `@fluentui/react/lib/focusZoneTrap`
 - FluentUI’s architecture is very complex & confusing because of their need to be cross platform, If we pick this up we might not be able to use their other components to our advantage.
 Plus their components are not headless.